 A young refugee has been named joint-winner of the first Refugee Week competition.
-Shamin Settuba is from Uganda and arrived in the UK 31/2 years ago.
+Shamin Settuba is from Uganda and arrived in the UK three and a half years ago.

-Judges praised Shamin’s interpretation of ‘Encounters’ with her series exploring her first encounter with snow.
+Judges praised Shamin’s interpretation of the theme with her series exploring her first encounter with snow.

-Her co-winner, Alan Gignoux, photos were from a series of work he did for the British Council.
+Her co-winner is Alan Gignoux: his photos were from a series of work he did for the British Council.
 Both shared the prize of £500 vouchers for photography equipment.

 Shamin’s got into photography as part of a photo project held on the Refugee Council’s social evening for young people held at their Brixton office every Tuesday.
 Participants of the photo project worked with professional photographers to learn camera techniques and to explore issues that are important to them and which reflect their experiences and sense of community in London and the UK.